Local well-posedness of the incompressible Euler equations in $B^1_{\infty,1}$ and the inviscid limit of the Navier-Stokes equations: Abstract

 \section{Abstract}

-We prove the inviscid limit of the incompressible Navier-Stokes equation in the same topology of Besov space as the initial data.
-The proof is based on proving the continuous dependence of the Navier-Stokes equation uniformly with respect to the viscocity.
-To show the latter, we rely on some Bona-Smith type argument in the $L^p$ setting.
+We prove the inviscid limit of the incompressible Navier-Stokes equations in the same topology of Besov spaces as the initial data.
+The proof is based on proving the continuous dependence of the Navier-Stokes equations uniformly with respect to the viscosity.
+To show the latter, we rely on some Bona-Smith type method in the $L^p$ setting.
+Our obtained result implies a new result that the Cauchy problem of the Euler equations is locally well-posed in the borderline Besov space $B^{\frac dp+1}_{p,1}(\mathbb{R}^d)$, $1\leq p\leq \infty$, $d\geq 2$, in the sense of Hadmard, which is an open problem left in recent works by Bourgain and Li in \cite{BL,BL1} and by Misio{\l}ek and Yoneda in \cite{MY,MY2, MY3}.